Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Using the Xfinity App

-The Xfinity app provides a simple and convenient way to activate your modem.
-Here’s how to do it:
+The Xfinity app provides a simple and convenient way to activate your device.
+Here’s how:

-4. Follow the on-screen instructions to complete the activation.
+3. Follow the on‑screen steps to complete activation.

 Using the Xfinity Web Portal